Start9Labs/jellyfin-startos/README.md

 ## Building

-To build the **Webtop** service as a universal package, run the following command:
+To build the **Jellyfin** service as a universal package, run the following command:

 ```
 make